-- You’ll have to submit the permit before you leave India.
+- You’ll have to submit the permit before you leave Bhutan.
 Nobody asked us in the bus for it and we didn’t know that it had to be submitted.
 After almost 15 days I got to know from a friend that there’s a fine of Rs165 per day levied for the delay.
 We had an option of not paying, only if we don’t plan to travel to Bhutan ever.
 Giving it a second thought and thinking about Paro we decided to pay it off before the amount increases.

 - If you are traveling by road you can get a permit from Bhutan embassy in Phuntsholing

 - For permit only Voters Id or Passport is accepted; Pan Card or Driving Licence are not accepted